Milton Square: Design and construction

 The Midway Investment Company contracted Franklin Ellerbe to design a mixed use building along Como Avenue in 1909, and they built additional structures in 1912 along Carter Avenue.
 This formed a complex of residential flats and storefronts surrounding a central courtyard.
 The complex also had two social halls, the Tamarack Lodge and the Old Fireside Inn, which were important community centers for St. Anthony Park.

 Notable tenants and owners

 August Franke was an early anchor tenant and later building owner.
 He operated a meat market, a grocery, a bakery, and a notions shop.
 In the 1910s, he ran a lending library out of the store, and was instrumental in the formation of the neighborhood's St. Anthony Park Branch Library.
 Franke owned the complex until his death in 1950.

 Mary Ann Milton, an early woman realtor in St. Paul, purchased the complex in the late 1950s and is the current owner.
 Milton promoted the site's European flair, attracting fashionable boutiques and cafes as tenants.
-Milton and the complex were frequent topics in Oliver Towne's popular columns in the St. Paul Dispatch newspaper.
-Towne is believed to be the source of the name “Milton Square.”
+Milton and the complex were frequent topics in Oliver Towne's popular columns in the Saint Paul Dispatch newspaper.
+Towne is believed to be the source of the name "Milton Square."

 The complex features several longtime neighborhood businesses, including Micawber Books (1972) and Muffuletta Restaurant (1977).